SAS Technical Support and Policies

 The current release of a SAS software product is the latest release in General Availability status.
 SAS Technical Support provides problem alert notices and source-level maintenance (executable modules or "hot fixes") for selected critical issues that occur in this release.

-The SAS support policy* contains two levels that are based on the General Availability date for a product:
+SAS Technical Support for SAS® 9.4, SAS® Viya® 3.5, and earlier releases contains two levels that are based on the General Availability date for a product:

 - Standard Support: This support level is based on a product's General Availability release date, and it has a time limit of five years from that date.